abprash/personal_guidelines/Java_OOPS_Basics.md

 	* The parent method's same arguments must be used.
 Because, from the point of the compiler, it will only be able to see the reference method and not the actual object's methods even though it may be a valid overload.
 	* It should not be less restrictive than the parent method.
 	* It should not throw more broader errors than the parent method.
+* The child's return types can vary from the parent's method only if they are in an inheritance tree, and the return type is a sub type of the parent method's return type.
+This is called **covariant return type.**

 ### Overloading